Creamy Tomato Salad

-Creamy tomato salad is proof that great salads don’t always have to have many ingredients.
-This simple salad is the perfect way to enjoy juicy tomatoes in a complementing creamy dressing made from Greek yogurt and sour cream.
-Toss in some crunchy red onions, and you get a delicious blend of sweet, savory, and tangy in every bite.
+This creamy tomato salad is proof that great salads don’t always require many ingredients.
+This simple salad is the perfect way to enjoy juicy tomatoes in a fabulously creamy and tangy dressing made from Greek yogurt and sour cream.
+Add some crunchy red onions, and you’ll get a delicious blend of textures and flavors in every bite.
 It’s a wonderful dish to bring to the family picnic or backyard barbecue.

 If you love tomatoes as much as I do, this salad is a no-brainer.
-What makes it even better is the creamy and tangy dressing that clings to everything, so you get a mouthful of flavor in every bite.
-There is certainly nothing plain about this flavorful dish.
+What makes it even better is the creamy, herby, and tangy dressing that clings to everything, so you get a mouthful of flavor in every bite.
+There is certainly nothing plain about this satisfying dish.
+I love this effortless recipe that comes together in minutes.
+If you need a side dish that pairs well with a variety of dishes, this one is a must-try!

 Why you will love this recipe